 Tim Brown, manager of Restonic's local plant, was among the believers in the bedding center.
 "For now, we're committed to it.
 We've had some good markets.
 We do something special [such as prize drawings] to get buyers here.
 "Let’s select the exact information about king size futon mattress

 Paul Sullivan, national sales manager for King Koil, whose local plant opened a second showroom [in the space formerly occupied by Fashion Bed Group] to display furniture it imports, also expressed support for the bedding center.

 "We're here and we're not going anywhere--but they [the local plant] sure would plan on renegotiating," said Sullivan.

 Andy Sunderji, owner of Englander's local plant, said the company plans to remain at the World Trade Center, but is considering relocating to a lower floor or operating two showrooms, including one on 13 and one on a lower floor.

 Sunderji noted, "Traffic has been pitiful.
 It's worthwhile for us, but not on this floor.
 We are not moving out from the World Trade Center.
 That's for sure."

 Others had less faith in the revival of the bedding center.

 Rector of Therapedic said it is unlikely that she would return in January.
-She said the disappearance of case goods manufacturers and the segregation of mattress manufacturers onto one floor have contributed to a drop in traffic in her showroom.
+She said the disappearance of bedding and king size futon mattress manufacturers and the segregation of mattress manufacturers onto one floor have contributed to a drop in traffic in her showroom.